 - 20th and 21st-Century Latin American Literature and Film, with a focus on Mexico and Central America

 - Environmental Humanities: Posthumanism, Ecocriticism, and Animal Studies

 - Critical Theories of Race, Gender, and Disability

-My research engages contemporary Mexican and Central American culture through the lens of ecocriticism.
-I examine how artists and writers portray the intersection between environmental and social justice through representational models that range from speculative fiction to the documentary.
+Carolyn Fornoff's research engages Mexican and Central American culture through the lens of ecocriticism.
+It explores how artists and writers portray the intersection between environmental and social justice through representational modes that range from speculative fiction to the documentary.

-As part of broader research in the environmental humanities, I am also collaborating on two edited volumes:
+As part of broader research in the environmental humanities, Fornoff is co-editing two collections: